CottageLabs/oarr/README.md

     * "registry" - the third party may create/modify/delete elements in the registry portion of the data model.
 The registry will apply a schema to the data model which third parties must comply with
     * "statistics" - the third party may create/modify/delete statistics (it may only modify and delete statistics which it created).
     * "admin" - the third party may store administrative data in the registry.
 It will only be able to write data to its own admin portion of the model
-* "admin_schema" allows the third party to specify in advance the data it will store in the admin area of the registry.
-Not sure yet how this will work, but it is to allow us to review whether the client is storing too much data, and will allow us to also reject any objects they supply us which do not meet these criteria

 ## Required Vocabularies